centreon/centreon-documentation/versioned_docs/version-23.10/integrations/itsm/ot-easyvista-rest-api.md

 - **Address**: IP address of the EasyVista server you want to open tickets on.
 - User account to access the API.
 - Select the authentication method: API token (Bearer token) or standard authentication (user and password).
   > The use of an API token (Bearer token) is recommended but you still can set a standard authentication.
-If you set the authentication wih a Bearer token, you can find information in the [EasyVista documentation](https://wiki.easyvista.com/xwiki/bin/view/Documentation/Integration/WebService%20REST/#Procedure_RESTAPITokenSM) (only in French version).
+If you set the authentication wih a Bearer token, you can find information in the [EasyVista documentation](https://wiki.easyvista.com/xwiki/bin/view/Documentation/Integration/WebService%20REST/#Procedure_RESTAPITokenSM) (only available in French).
 - **User token** parameter: enter **0** if you set a standard authentication.

 ### Add EasyVista custom fields